lpww/doomgrader/README.md

 3. Enter your Steam credentials when prompted (works with Steam Guard)
 4. Wait for the download to complete (this can take a very long time)

+## Copying game files

+The script will copy the downgraded game files to your Doom Eternal path automatically.

+However, if the game gets updated by Steam, you will need to copy the downgraded files again.
+You could do that by simply running the entire script as it will not redownload existing files.
+The fastest way would be to manually copy the files.
+Eg `\cp ~/doomgrader/files/* ~/.steam/steam/steamapps/common/DOOMEternal/ -rf`

 ## Running the game

 You should be able to run the game with Steam as normal.
-If a new update is released that doesn't fix the game, you will need to do the copy step again to replace the new games files with the working version
+If a new update is released that doesn't fix the game, you will need to do the copy step again to replace the new games files with the working version.
+See the `Copying game files` section for more details

 ## Cleanup